ncoudray/DeepPATH/DeepPATH_code/README.md

-Preliminary comment: On the NYU HPC cluster, 3 modules are needed.
-The commands mentioned below must be run through qsub scripts and not on the head node!
-Module mostly needed are:
-* module load cuda/8.0
-* module load python/3.5.3
-* module load bazel/0.4.4

-Most of the codes below show example of command line included in phoenix qsub scripts.
+Preliminary comments:

-For the path, it is advised to always put the full path name and not the relative paths.
+* For the path, it is advised to always put the full path name and not the relative paths.

-For all the steps below, always submit the jobs via a qsub script (if on Pheonix) and always check the output and error log files are fine.
+* For all the steps below, always submit the jobs via a qsub script (if on Pheonix) and always check the output and error log files are fine.

-This procesude is based on the inception v3 architecture from google.
+* This procesude is based on the inception v3 architecture from google.
 See [Inception v3](https://github.com/tensorflow/models/blob/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/inception/README.md) for information about it.

+The overall process is:
+* tile the svs images and convert into jpg
+* sort the jpg images into train/valid/test at a given magnification and put them in appropriate classes
+* convert each of the sets into TFRecord format
+* run training and validation
+* run testing
+* run ROC curve & heatmap

+There are several ways to run the pre-processing steps depending on the desired classes:
+* if the classes come from the TCGA's metadata file: run the svs tiling step once using all the svs images inside 1 output folder, then run the sorting program (will generate 1 folder per class with the name of the folder being the name of the classes) and TFRecord conversion programs
+* if you aim for a multi-output classification (mutations for example): run the svs tiling step once using all the svs images inside 1 output folder, then run the sorting program using option 10 (only 1 output folder generated with all the jpg.
+They will be sorted into train/valid/test but not assigned any label yet), then run the TFRecord conversion programs for multi-output classification (will assign the label to each tile)
+* if a pathologist has selected/labelled regions with Aperio (contours of the ROIs saved in xml format), then you run the svs tiling step on each class of xml file, run the sorting program using optin 10 on each of them (the output folder will have the same name as the one where each class has been tiled), and then run the TFRecord conversion programs

+Advised folder organization:

 # 0 - Prepare the images.